judithpillado/java-beginner-tutorial/README.md

 }
 ```

+To be able to see the result we have to print it to the console.
+Similar to the first example we use the `System.out.println` method to do this.
+You can insert any string between the apostrophes, this will only affect the final string that will be printed to the terminal.

 When you compile the app with `javac Calculator.java` and then run `java -cp .
 Calculator` you should see `Result: 3` in your terminal.

-Now you've finished your first calculator app.
+Congratulations!
+We just finished the first program that calculates a value.
 Even though this app is rather limited in its functionality we are making great progress.

 Next we want to make the variables `a` and `b` configurable from the outside.
 As we've already learned above there is the `args` parameter that contains parameters passed from the outside.
-Now we are going to use this parameter to make our two variables configurable.
+We can use this to let the user configure which values should be added.

-When we set `a` to the first value of the `args` array and `b` to the second value our result will be dynamically calculated every time the application runs.
-Before we can do this you have to know that arrays in java are zero based.
-This means that the first value of every array can be read on the index 0, the second one on the index 1 and so on.
-Therefore the new variable declarations should look like `int a = args[0];` and `int b = args[1];`.
+When the user starts our calculator two integers should be passed to our program.
+Both these integers are passed inside the `args` parameter to our main method.
+We can set `a` to the first value of the `args` array and `b` to the second value.
+Our result will be dynamically calculated every time the application runs.

+Java - actually a lot of programming languages - have the specialty that they are zero based.
+This means that typically when you want to set or retrieve the first value of an array or any other collection you have to start at the index `0`.
+Now as we know that we can change the variable declarations of `a`and `b` so that they look like `int a = args[0];` and `int b = args[1];`.

 ```java
 public class Calculator {